 Mr. Levy received a degree in Management from the University of Illinois, after which he served as a United States Army Officer specializing in Food Service in the Far East He was one of the first hotel executives to be certified as a CHA [Certified Hotel Administrator].

-Peter M. Liguori, adjunct professor, teaches graduate operational analysis.
-He is a seasoned gaming executive with over 30 years experience in land-based, riverboat and Native American casinos throughout the United States, Canada, South America and abroad.
+Peter M. Liguori, adjunct professor since 2008, teaches graduate operational analysis.
+He is a seasoned gaming executive with over 30 years of experience in land-based, riverboat and Native American casinos throughout the United States, Canada, South America and abroad.
 Mr. Liguori joined HGMI Gaming in 1998 as vice president and chief financial officer before becoming President in 2004.
 Prior to joining Hyatt, he was corporate vice president of finance for Ameristar Casinos, Inc., a multi-jurisdictional gaming company with five casinos in the U.S. From 1993 to 1996, he was corporate vice president and treasurer of Capital Gaming International, Inc. based in Atlantic City, Capital Gaming specialized in development and management of Native American casinos.
 Mr. Liguori began his career in Atlantic City where he worked for 13 years initially with Harrah’s Entertainment at the Harrah’s Marina Hotel and Casino for 7 years and then at the Trump Taj Mahal Casino Resort and at the Trump Plaza Hotel & Casino holding various financial positions.

 A member of the International Foodservice Executives Association and past Chapter President for the Illinois Restaurant Association, Brian is an operations specialist with extensive experience in single and multi-unit management.
 Margulis has been a valuable resource to organizations looking for turnaround, sales improvement, growth and expansion and new business development.